Close

 © Colin Barr

-Establishing two community managed woodlands at Oxen Park and Bouth that provide materials for a variety of products including craft items and woodfuel.
+Establishing two community managed woodlands at Oxen Park and Bouth in partnership with Forestry England.

 The Share Wood project reached out to the local community and highlighted the need to manage and maintain this stunning, diverse and rich wooded environment.